renehernandez/enum/README.md

 }
 ```
 **Notice:**
+ - At least one argument must be passed as part of a method call.
  - All arguments must be of string type or a single array of string values.
- - At least one argument must be passed as part of a method call.
- - It is not allowed to declared an Enum key like `keys` because it conflicts with the already defined `keys` property of Enum object.
+ - It is not allowed to declared an Enum key as `keys` because it conflicts with the already defined `keys` property of Enum object.
- - In case of repeated values, these repetitions are discarded and they aren't included as part of the `keys` property.
+ - In case of repeated values, only the first occurrence is included in the `keys` property and the remaining ones are discarded.
  - The newly created Enum instance is frozen as part of the `enums.create` call.

 ## Manual Installation